ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/use-sharing-auditing.md

 # Use sharing auditing in the Office 365 audit log

 Sharing is a key activity in SharePoint Online and OneDrive for Business, and it's widely used in Office 365 organizations.
-Administrators can use sharing auditing in the Office 365 audit log to determine how sharing is being used in their organization.
+Administrators can use sharing auditing in the Office 365 audit log to determine how sharing is used in their organization.

 ## The SharePoint Sharing schema

-Sharing events (excluding sharing policy and sharing link events) are different from file- and folder-related events in one primary way: one user is taking an action that has some effect on another user.
-For example, User A gives User B access to a file.
+Sharing events (not including events related to sharing policy and sharing links) are different from file- and folder-related events in one primary way: one user is performing an action that has an effect on another user.
+For example, when a resource User A gives User B access to a file.
 In this example, User A is the  *acting user*  and User B is the  *target user*.
 In the SharePoint File schema, the acting user's action only affects the file itself.
 When User A opens a file, the only information needed in the **FileAccessed** event is the acting user.
 To address this difference, there is a separate schema, called the  *SharePoint Sharing schema*, that captures more information about sharing events.
-This ensures that administrators have insight into who shared a resource and the user the resource was shared with.
+This ensures that administrators have visibility into who shared a resource and the user the resource was shared with.

-The Sharing schema provides two additional fields in the audit log related to sharing events:
+The Sharing schema provides two additional fields in an audit record related to sharing events:

 - **TargetUserOrGroupType:** Identifies whether the target user or group is a Member, Guest, SharePointGroup, SecurityGroup, or Partner.